Tom Uren Memorial Fund

 Please give generously to the Fund, which was established with the support of Tom’s widow, Christine Logan, and his close friends.
 Tom did not live to see his dream of nuclear abolition realised, but the Fund carries on his lifetime’s work to make that dream come true.

-Hon Anthony Albanese MP Leader of the Australian Labor Party
+Hon Anthony Albanese MP Prime Minister of Australia

 Melissa Parke human rights lawyer and former federal member for Fremantle, WA